sb175-ux/Lease-Agreement-Analysis-with-AI/README.md

 ## Overview
 The **AI Contract Analyzer** is a Python-based offline legal document analyzer designed to simplify and automate the review of real estate lease agreements.
 It extracts key clauses, summarizes obligations, and flags potential risks using **Mistral 7B** LLM run locally via **Ollama**, ensuring full data privacy.

-This tool was developed as part of a capstone project for the **MS in Business Analytics / MIS program at the University at Buffalo** under the course *Applied AI for Managers (MGS-636)*.

 ---